CumulusNetworks/docs/content/cumulus-netq-47/More-Documents/NetQ-CLI-Reference-Manual/lcm.md

 ## netq lcm show netq-config

-Displays the configuration of all NetQ configuration profiles created in the NetQ UI, including the name and identifier, which is the default profile, VRF used, whether you enabled What Just Happened or CPU usage limiting, and logging level.
+Displays the configuration of all NetQ configuration profiles, including the name and identifier, the default profile, VRF, What Just Happened status, CPU usage limit, and logging level.

 ### Syntax